-Friends Together is a non-denominational gathering of men and women who are adjusting to a life without their partners.
+Friends Together is a non-denominational gathering of Widows & Widowers, who are adjusting to a life without their partners.

 Meeting in a casual comfortable setting, this mutuality of loss provides the opportunity for open discussion and a shared experience of the grieving process.
 The group's design does not offer advice or suggestion, rather it allows freedom of expression without judgement, guilt, or challenge.